JM-RPC/pivoter/README.md

 1. Read a .csv file in
 2. Create a pivot table based on user's choice of variables, and filters
-3. Complex compound row and column structures.
+3. Allow omplex compound row and column structures.
 4. Plot the pivot table
 5. Minimal guard rails
 Early developement/proof of concept stage code.